T3 (roller coaster): Ride experience

-Once the train is loaded and secured, it departs the station directly onto the 101.7 ft chain lift hill.
-Once at the top, the train goes down a steep, banked turn to the right where it enters the first inversion element, a roll over.
+Once the train was loaded and secured, it departed the station directly onto the 101.7 ft chain lift hill.
+Once at the top, the train went down a steep, banked turn to the right where it entered the first inversion element, a roll over.
 A roll over (also known as a Sea serpent roll) inverts riders twice by featuring a half loop followed by a twist, then another twist and a half loop.
-Upon exit from this element, the train goes up a hill which features some banking at the top before descending and approaching the ride's next inversion, a sidewinder.
+Upon exit from this element, the train went up a hill which featured some banking at the top before descending and approaching the ride's next inversion, a sidewinder.
 A sidewinder is similar to an Immelmann loop however it features a half loop followed by a half corkscrew (rather than an inline twist).
-From the exit of this sidewinder, the train goes into a sharp helix before entering the ride's final two inversions in the form of a double inline twist.
-A banked curve to the right turns the train back around to face towards the station with a slight hill leading into the brake run.
+From the exit of this sidewinder, the train went into a sharp helix before entering the ride's final two inversions in the form of a double inline twist.
+A banked curve to the right turned the train back around to face towards the station with a slight hill leading into the brake run.

-Incident

-On June 2, 2018, T3 had a minor accident as the second train bumped into the first train, which was waiting to enter the station for unloading.
-Five people were injured, with one being taken to the hospital.
-The coaster was closed for an investigation of the incident.
-The ride reopened two days later.